McAfee Mobile Security: Common QuestionsEnvironment

-NOTE: For older accounts, you can log in with the Phone Number and 6-digit PIN.
+NOTE: For older accounts, you can log in with the Phone Number and six-digit PIN.

 Can I install MMS on my memory card?

-If you have an MMS package that was first activated with MMS version 3.2 and was activated between Feb 5 and Feb 20, MMS will allow you to protect several devices because it has several licenses available.
+If you have an MMS package that was first activated with MMS 3.2 and was activated between February 5 and 20, 2014, MMS will allow you to protect several devices because it has several licenses available.

-Yes, as long as you use the same account credentials.
+Yes.
+However, you must use the same account credentials.
 Ensure you have all the needed credentials, such as the McAfee email address and password, as well the MMS PIN during activation.
 For more information, see TS101148

 After you change the device associated with your account, your old device is no longer protected by MMS.